madmaw/DarkestDerelict/README.md

 # DarkestDerelict
 2021 JS13K entry

 Ah, the life of a space marine.
 You got yer-self some sweet power armour, a nice little sidearm, and all the cans of ground beef you could ever want.
-Only one thing that ruins it, and that's the BUGS!
+Only one thing that ruins it.
+And that's the BUGS!

 Damn things.
 Appear from nowhere.
 Eat yer crew.
 Lay eggs in their brains.
 The whole lot.
 Disgusting!
 Hopefully this will just be a routine mission.
 I'm sure this derelict space ship will be as empty as my last can of space beef...